shug0131/eudraCT/ClinicalTrialsDotGov/Readme.md

-Need to update with doucmentation
+* Need to update with doucmentation
 * website

-Also equivalent steps for SAS and stata scripts, as for R package update.
+* sort out environment variables on Travis etc, for testing with passwords on CT.gov
+* Do Stata code
+* R testing ?

+* CRAn
+* Furthe dissemination